 Where the category sits today

-For collectors approaching the category, the structural lessons are familiar Old Masters discipline.
-Buy through the major houses or vetted Old Masters dealers.
-Treat attribution and condition as the central concerns — the difference between attributed-with-certainty and circle-of in Renaissance pricing is structurally enormous.
-Pay attention to the provenance documentation, particularly for works moving across borders.
-Storage, conservation, and insurance are non-trivial considerations at this tier.
+For collectors approaching the category, the lessons are familiar Old Masters discipline.
+Buy through Christie's, Sotheby's, Phillips, or vetted Old Masters dealers.
+Treat attribution and condition as the central concerns, because the difference between attributed-with-certainty and circle-of pricing is structurally enormous in this period.

-The Renaissance period remains the structural anchor of Western art-historical seriousness.
-For collectors building Old Masters depth, the canonical names — and the meaningful second-tier — continue to provide the structural reference points that define what the deepest tier of Western painting actually looks like.
+Pay close attention to provenance documentation, particularly for works moving across borders.
+Storage, conservation, and insurance are non-trivial at this tier.
+The Renaissance remains the structural anchor of Western art-historical seriousness, and for collectors building Old Masters depth in 2026, the canonical names and the second tier continue to define what the deepest layer of Western painting actually looks like.

 Frequently Asked Questions